 Pull Content

 Once your project is set up, you'll regularly synchronise data from your LeadCMS instance.
-The pull commands download published content, media files and comments into your local directories.
-The SDK uses incremental sync tokens so only changed items are transferred, making pulls fast and efficient.
+The pull commands download content into your local directories and use incremental sync tokens so only changed items are transferred, making pulls fast and efficient.

 All‑in‑one pull